 How much does a wedding in France cost?

 There is an article on this subject in my blog.
 Feel free to read it here.
+You will find loads of useful information and estimated prices for every aspect of your wedding planning.

 Need a local planner to assist you?
 I will be happy to help you to plan your wedding in Paris or elsewhere in France.
 Be it full or partial planning, on the day wedding coordination or a simple venue search, feel free to contact me!